DUPLICATE MEDICINE DETECTION

 Three-layer matching

-The duplicate detection engine checks for a match at three levels:
+The duplicate detection engine checks for matches on three levels:

 1. EAN barcode — the most precise identifier.
 Same barcode = same product, with no ambiguity.

-2. Dosage + pharmaceutical form — ibuprofen 200 mg tablets is different from ibuprofen 400 mg tablets and from ibuprofen 200 mg capsules.
+2. Dose + pharmaceutical form — ibuprofen 200 mg tablets are different from ibuprofen 400 mg tablets and from ibuprofen 200 mg capsules.

-3. Medicine name — including spelling variants and alternative trade names.
-“Nurofen” and “ibuprofen” share the same active ingredient, and the app understands that.
+3. Medicine name — including spelling variants and alternative names.
+“Nurofen” and “ibuprofen” refer to the same active ingredient, and the app understands that.

 A single match at any level is enough to show the duplicate prompt.